 Access free downloads on topics such as deep breathing, meditation and mindfulness, guided imagery, guided progressive muscle relaxation and relaxing instrumental music.

 Although there are a lot of uncertainties, try and focus on what you can control at the moment such as practicing social distancing, washing your hands frequently throughout the day, and getting outside every day.

 Spending time in nature can help relieve stress and anxiety, improve your mood, and boost feelings of happiness and well-being.

 Getting enough sleep, at least 7 - 9 hours, will also help you manage your stress.
 Learn tips on how to quiet your mind at night.

 The Centers for Disease Control and Prevention (CDC) has a variety of resources available for managing stress, especially in an outbreak such as COVID-19.
 Visit the below links to access these resources:

-- practice social distancing (stay 6 feet away from others)
+- practice physical distancing (stay 6 feet away from others)

-- wear a face covering when around others
+- wear a face covering (see Dartmouth's policy)

 - cover your cough/sneeze